Ra77a3l3-jar/tinyShell/README.md

 2. Reading the output to get the current branch name
 3. Displaying it in the prompt if successful

+### Command History

+The shell maintains a history of previously executed commands:
+- Stores commands in a circular buffer with dynamic growth
+- Navigate through history using arrow keys (up/down)
+- Automatically filters duplicate consecutive commands
+- Access history using the `history` builtin command

+#### Raw Mode Terminal Input

+To support arrow key navigation, the shell uses raw mode terminal input:
+1. Reads input character by character using `read()`
+2. Detects ANSI escape sequences for arrow keys (`\033[A` for up, `\033[B` for down)

+When you press the up arrow:
+1. The shell saves your current input to a scratch buffer (if any)
+2. Retrieves the previous command from history
+3. Clears the current line using backspace sequences (`\b \b`)
+4. Displays the historical command

+When you press the down arrow:
+1. The shell moves forward in history
+2. If you reach the end, it restores your original input from the scratch buffer
+3. Otherwise, it displays the next command in history

 ## Build

 ```bash